rmathisen-aws/S3-Bucket/README.md

 Copy settings from existing bucket: \
 If you have any existing buckets, and you want to copy the settings from those buckets, then click "Choose Bucket" to copy these settings.

-All Buckets by default are Private.
+All Buckets by default are Private. \
+Uncheck "Block all public access" and acknowledge that you accept all responsibility

+Create Bucket